nicholaskang/CosmicFlix-MovieLibrary/README.md

 - `src/:` Contains the main source code.
   - `components/:` Reusable components like MovieCard and SearchMovies.
-  - `pages/:` Different pages like MovieDetails and Home.
-  - `assets/:` Static assets like images or SVGs.
 - `public/:` Public files and assets.

 ## Technologies Used